rajnandan1/kener/docs.md

 # Quick Start

-Kener has been tested since Node18.
+Kener has been tested from Node18.

 ## Clone the repository
 ```bash